btn0s/strella/docs/PLAN.md

    - *Mitigation:* Focus on user capabilities over technical perfection
    - *Example:* Accepting "good enough" performance in early versions before extensive optimization
    - *Decision Gate:* Only optimize when a specific user experience issue is identified

+## Solo Development Considerations

+As this project is being implemented by a single developer with AI assistance, several practical considerations will help maintain progress and focus:

+### Time Boxing

+1. **Spike Investigations:** Limit technology explorations to 1-2 days maximum
+2. **Blocked Features:** When stuck on a feature, time-box to 4 hours before moving to another part
+3. **Technical Debt:** Allocate 10-20% of time to refactoring/cleanup to prevent accumulation

+### Progress Tracking

+1. **Daily Achievements:** Document at least one tangible outcome each development day
+2. **Weekly Demo:** Create a simple self-demo at the end of each week showing progress
+3. **Changelog:** Maintain a simple bullet-point log of completed functionality

+### Checkpoint Criteria

+For each milestone, consider it complete when:

+1. **Design Flow Working:** Can create a graph with 3+ node types and save its state
+2. **Basic State Management:** Can create a variable, set its value, and see it displayed
+3. **Interactive Component:** Button click visibly updates some displayed text
+4. **Component Composition:** Can create a component that uses another component
+5. **Persistence Functional:** Can close the app and reopen with work intact
+6. **Basic Collaboration:** Two browser windows can edit the same document with changes visible in both

+### External Testing

+1. **Self-Testing:** Use different devices/browsers to simulate different users
+2. **Recorded Sessions:** Create screen recordings to review your own usage patterns
+3. **Friend Feedback:** Schedule 2-3 short sessions with friends/colleagues after major milestones
+4. **Online Feedback:** Share screenshots/videos in relevant communities for quick feedback

+### Fallback Approaches

+1. **CRDT Complexity:** If Yjs proves too complex, fall back to a simpler shared state model with basic operational transforms
+2. **React Flow Integration:** If deep integration is problematic, consider a more loosely coupled approach
+3. **Execution Engine:** Start with a simpler sequential executor before adding advanced features
+4. **Collaboration Scale:** Begin with WebRTC for 2-user scenarios; only add WebSocket relay server if needed for larger scale collaboration

+This solo approach emphasizes pragmatic progress over perfection, with regular reality checks to ensure the project remains on track despite limited resources.

 ## Conclusion